 Add the lemon juice to the pesto and give it a little stir.
 Taste the pesto and adjust the seasoning if necessary (more salt, lemon etc).

-Pesto has so few ingredients, so I like to ensure that I really enjoy the flavour of the olive oil that I'm using and I also use the freshest basil I can find.
+Pesto has so few ingredients, so I like to ensure that I really enjoy the flavor of the olive oil that I'm using and I also use the freshest basil I can find.

 You can substitute the pine nut/walnut combination with almonds, sunflower seeds, or pistachios.
 I tend to prefer "meatier" nuts/seeds in pesto (as opposed to creamier ones like cashews or macadamias)

-A handful of baby spinach in with the basil makes the pesto extra green without adjusting the flavour at all.
+A handful of baby spinach in with the basil makes the pesto extra green without adjusting the flavor at all.

 If I have an extra minute, I will blanch the basil leaves in boiling water for 20 seconds and then plunge them in an ice bath.
 From here, I gently squeeze out the excess moisture and proceed with the recipe.
 This extra step gives you extra, EXTRA green pesto.

 This vegan pesto recipe comes together super quick in the food processor.
-A pine nut and walnut base is flavoured with lemon, garlic, fresh basil, as well as miso and nutritional yeast for savoury depth.
 Perfect to serve with pasta, pizza, on roasted vegetables, or mixed into dressings and salads.